SatDump/SatDump.Org/_tabs/2023-02-02-Satellite-List.md

 When looking for the operational status of some satellites & their instruments, I noticed there doesn't appear to be a combined list for all.
 Thats why I compiled this list and wrote together information on (almost) all satellites that are featured in satDump.
 Maybe its useful to someone - if you spot any mistakes or want to add to it, please let me know!
-I made this list with the best of my knowledge, but mistakes can always happen -Crosswalkersam
+I made this list with the best of my knowledge, but mistakes can always happen - Crosswalkersam

 Thanks to Zbychu, Aang23, SnazzLazz and Carl Reinemann for double checking this list!